MBB-team/VBA-toolbox/_wiki/a-few-VBA-functions.md

 VBA include a function (`GLM_contrast.m`) that enables classical (i.e. frequentist) statistical testing in the context of a [GLM](https://en.wikipedia.org/wiki/General_linear_model).
 Below is a set of related useful functions:

 - `Contrast_MEbins.m`: derives the contrast matrix for an F-test of group mean differences (useful when the number of groups or conditions is bigger than 2).
-- `FtoR2.m`: converts an F-statistic into a coefficient of determination (R2)
+- `FtoR2.m`: converts an F-statistic into a coefficient of determination (R2).
-- `findCI.m`: finds confidence intervals for given t or F statistics
+- `findCI.m`: finds confidence intervals for given t or F statistics.
-- `GLM_tolerance.m`: computes regression tolerance of a given design matrix
+- `GLM_tolerance.m`: computes regression tolerance of a given design matrix.
-- `lev_GLM.m`: computes the log-evidence of a GLM (frequentist limit)
+- `lev_GLM.m`: computes the log-evidence of a GLM (frequentist limit).
-- `PRESS_GLM`.m`: evaluates the [PRESS-R2](https://en.wikipedia.org/wiki/PRESS_statistic) cross-validation metric for a GLM
+- `PRESS_GLM`.m`: evaluates the [PRESS-R2](https://en.wikipedia.org/wiki/PRESS_statistic) cross-validation metric for a GLM.
-- `removeOutliers.m`: removes outliers based upon robust moment-matched Gaussian distribution
+- `removeOutliers.m`: removes outliers based upon robust moment-matched Gaussian distribution.
-- `spm_autocorr.m`: computes simple autocorrelation function of an arbitrary time series
+- `spm_autocorr.m`: computes simple autocorrelation function of an arbitrary time series.
-- `testPower.m`: returns the statistical power of a test, given the expected effect size
+- `testPower.m`: returns the statistical power of a test, given the expected effect size.
-- `GLM_2pieces.m`: fits a piece-wise linear model (2 pieces)
+- `GLM_2pieces.m`: fits a piece-wise linear model (2 pieces).